UD-CISC374/educational-game-design-document-matt-vermont-and-daniel-warszawski/egdd.md

 ## Learning Objectives

-- *Associate angles with images*: *By the end of the lesson, players will be able to identify objects oriented at 90, 180 and 270 degrees by their image.*
+- *Associate angles with images*: *By the end of the lesson, players will be able to identify objects oriented at different degrees by their image (Degrees can vary anywhere from 0 - 360).*
+- *Add and subtract angles* *By the end of the lesson, players will be able to identify the resulting angle from adding or subtracting two angles.*
 - *Select angles in order to solve problems*: *By the end of the lesson, players will be able to identify which angle an object should be oriented at in order to meet criteria, such as solve a puzzle.*